qStivi/qPrintQueue/README.md

 * File upload with progress tracking - Upload files with real-time progress indication
 * File download with progress tracking - Download files with real-time progress indication
 * Platform-specific file saving - Native save dialogs on macOS, document directory on mobile
+* Unified file picker implementation for all platforms, with web-specific filename handling and user guidance.

 **10. Planned Features**